Prag8855/aab/content/guides/lost-keys.md

 Your rent contract can't force you to pay to replace the locks.
 That clause would be invalid.[^8]

 Your [liability insurance (*Haftpflichtversicherung*)](/glossary/Haftpflichtversicherung) might cover the cost of replacing the locks.[^9] This is why having liability insurance is important.
 Otherwise, it can cost you over 1,000€ to replace all the locks.
 Use [Tarifcheck](/out/tarifcheck-haftpflicht) to compare liability insurance prices.
-[Feather](/out/popsure-haftpflichtversicherung), [GetSafe](/out/getsafe-haftpflicht) and [Luko](/out/coya-haftpflichtversicherung) offer liability insurance that covers lost keys, and they speak English.
+[Feather](/out/popsure-haftpflichtversicherung) and [GetSafe](/out/getsafe-haftpflicht) offer liability insurance that covers lost keys, and they speak English.

 **[How to choose liability insurance ➞](/guides/haftpflichtversicherung)**